simp/simp-doc/docs/user_guide/Troubleshooting/Why_Cant_I_Login.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The following should return the expected hostname for your system.
 This
-hostname **must** be either the primary name in the PKI certificate or a valid
+hostname **must** be either the primary name in the :term:`PKI` certificate or
-alternate name.
+a valid alternate name.

 .. code-block:: bash